 Vermiculite exfoliation was reportedly a very dusty operation.
-W.R.
-Grace appropriated funds to construct a shower and locker room area for employees at the New Orleans plant in 1977 (EPA, unpublished data).
-Information is not available to evaluate whether this project was completed and, if so, whether workers used the showers or locker room in a way that would reduce or eliminate the amount of asbestos fiber contamination they carried home.
-Although W.R.
-Grace proposed on-site laundering facilities for all their exfoliation facilities in 1984, the proposal was not implemented due to union disputes (EPA, unpublished data).

-Members of the households of former W.R.
-Grace workers were exposed to Libby asbestos fibers brought home on the workers' clothing, shoes, and hair if the workers did not shower or change clothes before leaving work.
+The New Castle facility had a shower and locker room area for workers to change clothes (EPA, unpublished data).
+Information is not available to evaluate whether workers used them.
+Although on-site laundering facilities were considered in 1984, they were not implemented due to union disputes (EPA, unpublished data).
+Members of the households of W.R.
+Grace workers could have been exposed to Libby asbestos fibers if the workers did not shower or change clothes before leaving work.
 Family members or other household contacts could have been exposed to asbestos by direct contact with the worker or by laundering clothing.
-These exposures cannot be quantified without information concerning the levels of asbestos on the workers' clothing and behavior-specific factors (e.g., worker practices, household laundering practices).
-However, exposure to asbestos resulting in asbestos-related disease in family members of asbestos industry workers has been well-documented [33, 34].
-Asbestos exposure in family members of Libby vermiculite workers has also been documented [18].
+These exposures cannot be quantified without information concerning the levels of asbestos on workers' clothing and behavior-specific factors (e.g., worker practices, household laundering practices).
+However, exposure to asbestos resulting in asbestos-related disease in family members of asbestos industry workers has been well-documented [39, 40].

-Household contact pathway (recent past: 1989-2002 timeframe)
+Household contact pathway (past: 1992-2004 timeframe)